tytydraco/yessleep/out/If_You_Find_a_Door_in_Your_House_That_Shouldnt_Be_There_Dont_Open_It.md

 "I don’t know," I admitted.
 "I don’t know what any of this means.
 Do you think we should tell someone?"

-She hesitated, then suggested, "Harold and Marian?
+She hesitated, then suggested, "The Whittakers?
 Maybe they’ll believe us.
 Or at least see it with their own eyes."

 It was a good idea.
 The following weekend, we invited the Whittakers over for dinner.
 After a pleasant meal, we gave them a tour of the house, steering them toward the hallway where the door was.
 Elara and I exchanged a nervous glance as we approached.
 But when we turned the corner, we froze.